-- Agribusiness and Raik majors – no additional business coursework required due to intent of major as being ‘business-related’ coursework.
+- Agribusiness, Business & Law, and Raikes majors – no additional business coursework required due to intent of major as being ‘business-related’ coursework.

 - Additional hours may be required if there is a variation in hours for NBR, BCF, BCI or BCA, or if there is a violation of transfer limits, the 15 hour rule, etc.

-Coursework must be taken for a grade except for 398/399 options where grades are generally not permitted.
+Coursework must be taken for a grade except for 395/398/399 options, where grades are generally not permitted.